 period, the pursuit of turkey in the act of hunting by use of a dog is

 permissible.
 Short answer: You can hunt turkeys with a dog in the

 fall."
 Craig Mortimore, Upland Game & Waterfowl Staff

 Update 2015 - Nevada Fall turkey hunts have been closed due to poor numbers.

 "The fall turkey hunt in Nevada has not been held for the last several years due to diminished population size.
 We currently do not have an anticipated reinstatement date as that will be predicated on better population performance.
 We are in our fourth year of extreme drought conditions and water availability along some of our major river corridors with turkey populations (e.g. Carson and Walker Rivers) is severely reduced.
 This has had some negative effects on turkey production.
 At the current time, we are being conservative with turkey seasons and quotas."
 Shawn Espinosa Upland Game Staff Biologist Nevada Department of Wildlife 1100 Valley Road Reno, NV.
 89512 Phone: (775) 688-1523 August 4, 2015

-ground baited with any material or scent distributed there
+baited with any material or scent distributed there to entice the